2024 Certification Date

 On passing, the candidate may be invited to assist as a Primary Educator.

 DIPLOMATE & FELLOW – An exciting step!
-To see if you are eligible Contact us here for more information
+To see if you are eligible contact the office.

 Process & Application